Earaches usually occur in children, but they can also occur in adults. Injury, infection, irritation in the ear, or referred pain may cause earaches.

 - earwax buildup

 - shampoo or water trapped in the ear

 - use of cotton swabs in the ear

-There are other symptoms you should also watch for.
-If these symptoms appear, make an appointment with your doctor:
+You should also watch for other symptoms.
+If any of the following symptoms appear, make an appointment with your doctor:

 - severe ear pain

 - bad headache